hotakakobori/MSc-Thesis-Replication/README.md

 # Reference
 [^1]: National Acadadmy of Science 2009.
 On Being a Scientist: A Guide to Responsible Conduct in Research.
 Washington, DC: Natl.
 Acad.
 Press
-[^2]:National Academies of Sciences, Engineering, and Medicine.
+[^2]: National Academies of Sciences, Engineering, and Medicine.
 2019.
 Reproducibility and Replicability in Science.
 Washington, DC: The National Academies Press. https://doi.org/10.17226/25303._